wells-wood-research/drMD/README.md

     - **"EM"**:         This will run a steepest-decent Energy Minimisation step.
     > :medical_symbol:
-    > We reccomended that you run one of these steps before any other simulation steps
+    > We recommend that you run one of these steps before any other simulation steps
     - **"NVT"**:        This will run an NVT (constant volume) molecular dynamics simulation
     - **"NPT"**:        This will run an NPT (constant pressure) molecular dynamics simulation
     > :medical_symbol: